AMLab-Amsterdam/MasterProjectsAIMaterials/GenerativeAudioProject/ToyTaskAutoencodingSines/README.md

 * [Download mixture of sine dataset](https://drive.google.com/file/d/0BwvW2DIpN6dOX1RRSGZ3NXNzR2M/view?usp=sharing)

 Each second of the dataset consists of 3 sine waves played simultaneously, amplitudes are randomly changed every second.
-One note stays the same for 10 seconds and the other two are changed every second.
+One note is changed every 10 seconds and the other two are changed every second.
 We will provide labels for this later as well, so you can use it in a discriminator network.
 The frequencies are all spaced with 55hz, lowest frequency present is 110hz, highest is 440hz.
 Use this information to downsample the audio reasonably according to the Nyquist-theorem.

 Your task is to set up a pipeline.
 Do it carefully, so you can re-use it in the rest of the project.